-of education contained within Article 2 of Protocol 1 to the Convention.
-Council of Europe member states therefore have a legal duty to ensure that religious education teaching is in conformity with gender equality principles, as pointed out in the Council of Europe Resolution 146490.
-This resolution elaborates on the content of this state duty by explicitly stating that states should fight against religiously motivated stereotypes of male and female roles from an early age, including within schools91.
+gious education recommended that religious education should include education on a range of religions and be focused on the aims of tolerance, non discrimination and respect for human rights.
+This is not simply a recommendation; the duty of non discrimination in Article 14 of the Convention is equally applicable in relation to the right of education contained within Article 2 of Protocol 1 to the Convention.
+Council of Europe member states therefore have a legal duty to ensure that religious education teaching is in conformity with gender equality principles, as pointed out in the Council of Europe Resolution 1464.
+This resolution elaborates on the content of this state duty by explicitly stating that states should fight against religiously motivated stereotypes of male and female roles from an early age, including within schools.
 Article 10, CEDAW, specifically requires states to eliminate any stereotyped concept of the roles of men and women at all levels and in all forms of education by, in particular, the revision of textbooks and school programmes and the adaptation of teaching methods.
 In order to promote religious tolerance and equality, in all its strands, religious education should be a part of mainstream education.
 Textbooks need to advocate a gender equal perspective and help to foster a person's critical evaluation skills.
 Teachers should also be properly trained to teach religious education in a tolerant and non discriminatory way taking human rights, and in particular gender equality, into account.

-It is clear that the development of an individual's critical thinking is a key educational goal 92.
+It is clear that the development of an individual's critical thinking is a key educational goal.
 The development and application of critical thinking and evaluation within religious education is crucial for the attainment of gender equality and the strengthening of individual belief.
-It is only when women start assuming the right to define for themselves the parameters of their own identity and stop accepting unconditionally and without question what is presented to them as the 'right' role or religious interpretation that they can effectively challenge and change the beliefs and practices hemming them in 93.
+It is only when women start assuming the right to define for themselves the parameters of their own identity and stop accepting unconditionally and without question what is presented to them as the 'right' role or religious interpretation that they can effectively challenge and change the beliefs and practices hemming them in (Shaheed, 1994).
 This is true also for men; gender equality is also their right.
 A shift in roles can only occur with support from both genders.
-It is by critically analysing religious gender stereotypes and interpretations of sacred texts that gender discrimination can be identified and rectified.
-Major religions have such a broad repository of positions and beliefs that they can legitimise any course of action.
-Islam has been said to be like any religion, a reservoir of values, symbols and ideas from which it is possible to derive a contemporary politics and social code: the answer as to why this or that interpretation was put upon Islam resides therefore not in the religion and its texts itself, but in the contemporary needs of those articulating Islamic politics94.
+It is by critically analysing religious